 Opened in 1853, Hanayashiki is the oldest amusement park in Japan.
 The park started as a flower garden and expanded throughout the years to include a now-defunct mini-zoo, and your standard amusement park fare, including a Ferris wheel, haunted house, and roller coaster.
 Today, one of the most popular experiences is actually located right outside the park—a ninja school.
 The school offers a course including swordplay, escape techniques, and martial arts.
-The old park has some more competition coming thanks to a brand new Disney theme park coming to Japan.

 The Cedar Point amusement park will celebrate its 150th anniversary in 2020.
 Initially, the park was a public beach before the first coaster opened in 1892.
 The park kept adding more rides and attractions until, today, it’s known as the “Roller Coaster Capital of the World” with 18 different coasters.

 Idlewild and Soak Zone